Rafailek/Squid_Attack/README.md

 Every level also has at least one **computer controlled squid** moving around.
 Touching them will stun you for a short period of time, so avoid them if possible.

 When you collect a strawberry, a gauge will fill up next to your score.
 Press the shoot key, to fire a strawberry in the dirrection you are currently going.
-Hitting your opponent will stun them. *You can't stun the computer squids in any way.*
+Hitting your opponent will stun them. *You can't stun the computer controlled squids in any way.*

 Once all pellets and strawberries are collected, a portal will open up.
 When one of the players touch it, the next level will begin.